 Elsewhere in the Old Testament we’ll read that when a woman has her monthly period, anything she sits on or lies on is unclean.
 Then, anyone who sits or lies down in those same places would become unclean.
 In order to accommodate that, it is assumed there was a place for women to go when they were unclean, to be set apart.
 That way they weren’t making their whole families unclean.

-Every month, they would get this week off.
+Every month, the women would get this week off.
 Think of Rachel in her tent sitting down to hide the idols from Jacob.
 She said she couldn’t stand because she had her period.
 I adore these rules as just one of the ways God cares for women.
 This isn’t a punishment.
 It’s a gift.

 Have you ever heard the expression, “A woman’s work is never done?”
 Well, it’s not.
 These planned times of rest are a forced rest, in a way.
 It reminds me of the famous phrase from the 23rd Psalm.
 “He makes me lie down in green pastures.”
 He makes me rest.
 It’s a forced rest, not a suggested activity.
 He knows the need for rest.
 He calls us all to rest and stillness.
 Sometimes He helps us there.